How You Can Be Your Own Travel Agent For Your Next Epic Trip

 What about getting work done on a trip?
 You can read about my location independent experience where I did my best to be productive on a trip.
 It’s totally possible to not fall behind on a trip.
 A few minutes a day on your laptop will help you stay on top of things at home.

 What’s next?
-You got to start planning and saving.
-Your next trip won’t come easy.
+You’ve got to start planning and saving.
+Your next (or first) epic adventure is just around the corner.

 Man, I completely agree with the “don’t bail” recommendation.
 I’ve seen too many people get cold feet before trying something new that they let it overcome them.
 If you don’t go, you’ll regret it later.